bowmans-dev/nginx_reverse_proxy_load_balancer/README.md

-_create a directory/folder for your nginx implementation_
+_create a directory/folder for your nginx implementation:_

 `mkdir nginx-container`

 `cd nginx-container`
 <hr>

-_this following example will spin up nginx on the (default port commonly used for http) both the specified port and_ **--hostname ng1** are optional_
+_the following example will spin up nginx on the default port commonly used for http (both the specified port and_ **--name ng1** are optional)_

-   `docker run --name nginx --hostname ng1 -p 80:80 -d nginx`
+   `docker run --name ng1 -p 80:80 -d nginx`

-_or without hostname_

-   `docker run --name nginx -p 80:80 -d nginx`

 _view in CLI or browser:_